billclaps/Printrbot-Simple-Pro---Raspberry-Pi-BTT-Pico-Klipper-BL-Touch/README.md

 ## Notes

-This project is being actively developed and refined.
-The current configuration is stable but still undergoing tuning and optimization.
+This project has reached a stable and fully functional configuration.
+Further updates will focus on refinement and documentation.

 ---

 ## Credits / Inspiration

-This project builds on community knowledge of Klipper conversions and Printrbot hardware, with additional tuning and debugging performed during this conversion process.
+This project builds on community knowledge of Klipper conversions and Printrbot hardware, with additional tuning and debugging performed during this build.

 ---

-## Contact / Contributions
+## Contributions

 Feel free to open issues or contribute if you're working on a similar conversion.
-More documentation will be added as the project evolves.